triazo/sia-dev-scripts/Readme.md

 Depending on your network setup, you may already have 2.
 If you need to use route 1, patch `staticVerifyAnnouncementAddress()` in `modules/host/announce.go` to always return nil.

-Next, build both Sia and Sia-Ant-Farm, and ensure that `sia-antfarm` and `siac` are in your path by running `make install` in both directories.
+Next, build both Sia and Sia-Ant-Farm, and ensure that `sia-antfarm` and `siac` are in your path by running `make install` in sia-antfarm and `make dev` in Sia both directories.

-The actual sia daemon is used by the antfarm is a slightly modified version of siad built into Sia-Ant-Farm, which will take care of adding the necessary dev tags to the build.

 Once both binaries are in your path, simply run `setup.sh <num_nodes>` to launch a local sia cluster for testing.
 It can take a few minutes to get everything started.

+In another terminal, you can now run `siac` and use the api as much as you want, against the default port 9980

 ### form_contracts.sh
 Just a saved one-liner for use in `us` development.
 Build `https://github.com/lukechampine/us` and make sure `user` is in your path, and this script will form a contract with every host in you know about.
 This is really only for use with test clusters as it would cost a ton otherwise.